ama-team/voxengine-scenario-framework/README.md

 Logger methods are forwarded to Slf4j-alike logger from [@ama-team/voxengine-sdk][].
 It has a nice feature of resolving `{}` placeholders into arguments, so

 ```js
 this.warn('{} has jumped over {}', 'quick fox', 'lazy dog')
 ````

 Will result in a phrase you've seen a thousand times.
+You will find more information on the [library page][@ama-team/voxengine-sdk].

 ## Non-triggering states / coding outside of the box